esilver0/CATT/sslstrip-experiment.md

 Check that this time the connection is over HTTPS demonstrating that the SSLstrip attack works.

-#### Visting a site that you have already established a secure connection with
+#### Visiting a site that you have already established a secure connection with

 On the attacker node, run